MYDETECTING.COM

 Land/Beach/Grass/Water

 Experienced in ring recoveries, lost cellphones, keys, irrigation boxes, property markers, and more.
-Yards, fields, deep brush, parks and beaches.
-Shallow ocean, streams, and rivers.
-Freshwater lakes, ponds, and dock dives
+Search types include lawns, fields, sand, deep brush.
+Areas include parks and beaches, shallow ocean, streams, and rivers.
+Note: Freshwater lakes, ponds, and dock dives considered on a case-by-case basis.

 Picture